 However, you can apply to get money back from HMRC if you meet certain criteria.

 If you sell your main residence within three years from the date your new purchase completed, you can make a claim for a refund to HMRC.
 The refund would be for the difference between what you paid at the higher rate and what you would have paid if the higher rate had not applied.

-For example, if you buy a second property for a price of £850,000, without selling your main residence, the stamp duty due would be £58,000 instead of the lower rate of £32,500.
+For example, if you buy a second property for a price of £850,000, without selling your main residence, the stamp duty due would be £58,000 instead of the lower rate of £32,500 (rates pre SDLT holiday).
 If you sell your main residence within three years from legal completion of your purchase, you can apply for a refund of £25,500.

 You can claim a refund by completing a SDLT repayment request form which can now be completed electronically as well as by post.
-This must be claimed within 3 months of the sale of your main residence or within 1 year of the date on which the stamp duty was filed on the purchase – whichever is later.
+If you sold your previous main residence on 28 October 2018 or earlier, HMRC must have your request within 3 months of the sale of that previous main residence, or within 1 year of the date on which the stamp duty was filed on the purchase – whichever is later.